cube3power/atsd/rule-engine/functions-lookup.md

 ```javascript
   getEntityName(string e) string
 ```
-Returns normalized (lower-cased) entity name for the input string `e`.
-The function searches for entity by name `e` in case-insensitive manner.
-If the entity is not found by name, the function attempts to find an entity by label `e` in case-insensitive manner.
+Returns normalized (lowercase) entity name for input string `e`.
+The function searches for entity by name `e` in a case-insensitive manner.
+If the entity is not found by name, the function attempts to find an entity by label `e` in a case-insensitive manner.

 If the entity cannot be found, the original input string `e` is returned.